It seems you are offline. Please check your connection and try again.

 Free temporary Spain phone number to receive SMS online (+34)

-These shared numbers are open to everyone, so treat them as a quick test, not a private line.
+These shared numbers are open to everyone, so treat them as a quick test, not a private number.
 Good for a one off code, not for your real account.

 Anyone can see these messages.
-A public line is open to the whole web, so never use it for a personal account you care about.
-For that, grab a Private line for one dollar.
+A public number is open to the whole web, so never use it for a personal account you care about.
+For that, grab a Private number for one dollar.

-Which apps send a code to a shared line
+Which apps send a code to a shared number

 Services that often accept shared numbers